-Delaware Managed Pollinator Protection Plan Draft
+Delaware Managed Pollinator Protection Plan

 The Managed Pollinator Protection Plan includes best management practices that beekeepers, fruit and vegetable growers, and pesticide applicators can use to help pollinators thrive.
 It also includes strategies to increase the quantity and quality of pollinator forage on private and public lands.